 There are several widely accepted steps that you can take in order to minimize the impact of jet lag.
 In order to be most effective, it is important that all three of these actions be taken, not just one or two of them.

-Adjusting to the new time zone and getting high-quality, sustained sleep is what people tend to focus most on when trying to fight jet lag.
-It depends on where you are traveling, and how long you will be there, but it is generally a good idea to get rest on the airplane so that you won’t be exhausted when you arrive.
+Adjusting to the new time zone and getting high-quality, sustained sleep is what people tend to focus most on when trying to avoiding jet lag.
+It depends on where you are traveling, and how long you will be there, but it is generally a good idea to get rest on the long haul flight so that you won’t be exhausted when you arrive.

 You will find that, a lot of the time, you will have several hours, and maybe even the whole day ahead of you when you land.
 Sleeping on the airplane will go a long way to ensuring you are able to make it through your first day there, and will help you avoid making the mistake of going to bed early because you are tired.